m4nbat/Stixer/README.md

 # Stixer

-An app for creating, importing, editing and exporting STIX 2.1 graphs
+An app for creating, importing, editing and exporting STIX 2.1 objects and graphs